-When embarking on a career many of us thrive on being successful, climbing the ladder, breaking through that glass ceiling and, ultimately being well paid for our efforts.
+When embarking on a career many of us thrive on being successful, climbing the ladder, breaking through the glass ceiling and, ultimately being well paid for our efforts.

-It's only natural to want to be well thought of in the work place, however it is easy to get into the habit of burning the midnight oil, working through lunch breaks and constantly being 'on call' which can be a habit that is difficult to break.
+It is only natural to want to be well thought of in the workplace, however, it is easy to get into the habit of burning the midnight oil, working through lunch breaks, and constantly being ‘on call’ which can be a habit that is difficult to break.

 Finding The Balance